Yiu-dororong/case-study-practice-1/README.md

 This project serves as the first hand-on practice on my data analytics skills.
 It is based on a given topic and with some guidances from the course I am taking, and also mainly focuses on the skills on R during the analysis process.
 It aims to show all the procedure and thought process here.
 If you looks for a completion of work, say, as a presentation or summary, I highly recommend to view another files instead.

 ## Introduction
-Imagine I were a junior data analyst in Bellabeat, a high-tech manufacturer of health-focused products, and I were asked to gain insight from smart device data to produce high-level recommendations for marketing strategy of one of their products.
+Imagine I were a junior data analyst in Bellabeat, a high-tech manufacturer of health-focused products, and I were asked to gain insight from smart device data to produce high-level recommendations for marketing strategy to one of their products.

 ## Background
 *Some of the key information are excerpt from the guidance given by the course.*